-This post identifies the three reasons why you should solicit staff buy-in when undergoing an optometry software change.
+We identify the 3 reasons why you should solicit staff buy-in when undergoing an optometry software change.

 The 3 Benefits of Getting Staff Buy-in For An Optometry Software Switch